ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/win_arm64ec/app_arm64ec.md

 ## Overview of Arm64EC

-Arm64EC (Emulation Compatible) is an application binary interface for applications running on Arm devices running Windows 11.
+Arm64EC (Emulation Compatible) is an application binary interface for applications running on Arm devices with Windows 11.

 With Arm64EC, you can build new native applications and migrate existing x86 or x64 applications to devices using the Arm architecture.
 Traditionally, applications are compiled for a specific target architecture and require integration of third party libraries.
 This makes migrating an application built for the x86 or x64 architecture to the Arm architecture difficult as you have to recompile the entire application and its dependencies.